Cassin01/wf.nvim/README.md

 </div>

-`wf.nvim` is a new which-key plugin for Neovim.
+`wf.nvim` is a new which-key like plugin for Neovim.

 ✨ Features
 * Builtin fuzzy-finder